-Another instance of the operation of Murdoch’s ruperters1 has cropped up recently, and it is another instance of how they will use any subterfuge to try to push their far-right wing agenda2.
+Another instance of the operation of Murdoch’s ruperters1 has cropped up recently, and it is an instance of how they will use any subterfuge to try to push their far-right agenda2.
 This is all in support of the Coalition government, because it is they who endow NewsCorp directly with bags of cash3, or indirectly by crippling the National Broadband Network (NBN)4 and crippling the Australian Broadcasting Corporation (ABC) either by cutting its budget5, or by appointing sympathetic members to its board.

 Last week, the Ramsay Centre’s negotiations with the Australian National University collapsed, when the Vice-Chancellor, Brian Schmidt, announced the decision to pull out of the negotiations.
 The Ramsay Centre wanted to establish a degree in ‘western civilisation’ at ANU, but Schmidt stated that ANU’s withdrawal was because the university had a “fundamentally different vision for the program than (sic) the Ramsay Centre, and that there was no prospect of us reaching agreement”6.
 In an interview, Schmidt stated that it was mostly because the Ramsay Centre wanted to influence the recruitment of staff.
 This was deemed to be incompatible with academic freedom and autonomy.